raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Can deploy to EC2 instances or on-prem, but on-prem has no Blue-Green deployment
 - Deployments can target tagged EC2 instances, ASGs or a mix of both

-###  Redeploy & Rollbacks
-- Rollback = redeploy a previously deployed revision of your application
-- Deployments can be rolled back:
-    - Automatically – rollback when a deployment fails or rollback when a CloudWatch Alarm thresholds are met
-    - Manually
-- Disable Rollbacks — do not perform rollbacks for this deployment
-- If a roll back happens, CodeDeploy redeploys the last known good revision as a new deployment (not a restored version)
 ## CodeStar

-- Integrated solution that groups together all the CI/CD related services
+- Integrated solution that groups together all the CI/CD related services(GitHub, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CodePipeline, CloudWatch..)
 - Centralized dashboard for all components
 - Simple but not as customizable
 - Free service, pay per provisioned services